ammanvedi/Documental/README.md

 and use the generation module in your gulp build like so...
 <pre><code>var Documental = require('Documental' )</code></pre>

-#### Configuration
-A configuration file **documental.config.json** should be placed alongside the gulp file that you use to build your project.

-just a couple of configuration items are needed for the module to get going, the minimal configuration object provides the following;

-<pre><code>{
-	projectName: "My-Application",
-	jsonLocation: "/path/to/json/out"
-}
-</code></pre>

-this configuration is required should you decide to use the bundled angular app to display your docs.
-At the very least an output location should be provided.

 #### Run the generation
 below is a simple gulp task that ingests the desired files/directories and then generates documentation JSON